Click here to increase size

 THE WATER PARK AND THE EXPO ENCLOSURE

 In addition, the park is located next to the Expo enclosure's river front, a new linear park along Ebro's riverbank which stretches from the Bridge Pavilion to the Voluntariado Footpath.
 From this location we can view some emblematic buildings and works built on the occasion of the Expo, such as the Water Tower, the Bridge Pavilion, the Third Millennium Bridge, the Spain Pavilion or the Fluvial Aquarium.
-It is worth mentioning a bit about each one of them, as they are symbols of the new city.
+It is worth mentioning in this audioguide (audioguides) a bit about each one of them, as they are symbols of the new city.

 The Water Tower was named like this due to its ground plan inspired in a drop of water, which makes the building adopt different shapes depending on the view point.
 In a near future, it will be transformed into a temporary exhibition centre of contemporary art, managed by the Caja de Ahorros de la Inmaculada.